BOOK I: WITHOUT A NAME

 “What are you doing here?!”

 “I had no idea what to think.
-My mind had just stopped working… Here he was, in the middle of an abandoned, haunted forest, looking at me like I was the one who shouldn’t have been there…”
+My mind had just stopped working… Here he was, in the middle of an ancient, haunted forest, looking at me like I was the one who shouldn’t have been there…”

 He was taller than she was, slightly older by the looks of it, and his scruffy fur several shades darker.
 Long, unkempt chestnut hair framed his angular, thin face, with a black headband barely visible beneath his bangs.
 He had a muscular body, but at the same time lean and underfed from what she could see of him.
 Making out his exact build was difficult due to his loose-fitting robes with wide sleeves… a fighter’s clothes, all black save for a few scarce lines of red trim.
 A dark wooden scabbard for the old sword hung from the wide belt on his hip.
 There were deep red climbing boots on his feet, with grooved metal soles for better grip and traction.
 His tail twitched; there may have been a curl in it at some point, but the fur was too untamed and overgrown to tell.